passivestar/substance-tools/README.md

 # Usage

-- Specify the path to Substance Painter executable in the addon preferences
+- Specify the path to Substance Painter executable in the addon preferences (if it wasn't automatically detected)
 - Place objects you want to texture into their own separate collection and give them materials.
 Individual materials will become textures sets in Substance!
 - Export your file to FBX with batching by collection enabled (Or enable the "Auto Export FBX" option in the addon settings)
 - Click on the collection you want to texture in the outliner
-- Press the `Open [Collection Name] in Painter` button
+- Press the `Export [Collection Name] to Painter` button
 - In Substance Painter, press `Ctrl+S` to save the `.spp` file
 - If you use a custom output template, make sure the exported textures filenames start with the texture set name, like this: `$textureSet_diff(_$colorSpace)(.$udim)`
 - When you're done, export textures in substance (`Ctrl+Shift+E`), and press `Load Painter Textures` in Blender.
 Make sure you have `Node Wrangler` addon enabled for it to work.